julianodesanti/julianodesanti/README.md

 - 👋 Hi, I’m @julianodesanti
-- 👀 I’m interested in computer network
+- 👀 I’m interested in branding
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning CSS
-- 💞️ I’m looking to collaborate on Microsoft Windows™
+- 💞️ I’m looking to collaborate on socio-environmental research
-- 📫 How to reach me @julianodesanti
+- 📫 How to reach me www.burysurf.com

 <!---
 julianodesanti/julianodesanti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.